2023 Zim Afro T10

 The 2023 Zim Afro T10 was the inaugural season of the Zim Afro T10.
 The tournament was played from 21 to 29 July at the Harare Sports Club.
 In the final, Durban Qalandars defeated Joburg Buffaloes by eight wickets to win the inaugural title.

 Background

 The league was founded by Shaji Ul Mulk, the chairman of the Abu Dhabi T10 league.
 The Zimbabwe edition was announced at the final of the 2022 Abu Dhabi T10 with the inaugural edition expected to take place in 2023.

-After the tournament Zimbabwe Cricket and Pakistan Super League Lahore Qalandars signed a memorandum of understanding (MoU) to increase the exchange of tallent between the two countries.
+After the tournament Zimbabwe Cricket and Pakistan Super League Lahore Qalandars signed a memorandum of understanding (MoU) to increase the exchange of talent between the two countries.
 The agreement includes eight young Zimbabwean cricketers going to Pakistan for a four-month player development program at the franchise's high-performance center in Lahore, starting on 1 September.
 The Qalandars will reciprocate by sending five Pakistani fast bowlers – with bowling speeds of 140-plus kilometers per hour – to play domestic cricket in Zimbabwe.